Lxsny/XO_Project/README.md

+# XO Board game❕

-This is a Java program that simulate the board game X O
+This Java program simulates the board game XO, with X being colored in Red, O in Blue.

+Any feedback would be appreciated!